rickyclegg/BigNightOut/README.md

 ### If this was for real and on a bigger data set
 * I would web worker the `VenueMapper` as it has nothing to do with the dom.
 * I would memoize some of the logic, as it will speed up in memory comparisons.
-* Remove all magic strings.
-* Sort out `main.js` so its a bit tidier and not just functions.
 * Minify and sort out all those production like stuff.
-* Use webpack and not gulp and `yo webapp`.
+* Use React and webpack and not gulp and `yo webapp`.
-* `_getReasonsVenueIsNoGood` is getting a little long.
-I would probably have a look at that.
-* The last tests expect is very long, I would like to tidy that up.
 * There is no reason for user facing text to be mixed in with logic.
 If formed naturally with my TDD, but really I would move that out to be someone elses concern.
-* I would create a `State` class to remember to the which users are selected.
-This would get the data `getSelectedUsers()` and pass this data to `VenueMapper`.
-I don't know exactly how it would look but I would start writing tests for the `State`, `State it should add one user to the state`, 2 users and so forth.
-The code would run so fast I could do a live list update, or do a small debounce.
+* Finish writing integration tests, and write some e2e tests with Protractor.

 Thanks for this.
 I've really enjoyed it.